Heegaard Floer homology of broken fibrations over the circle: The isomorphism

 \subsection{An application to sutured Floer homology}

-The following definition of a sutured 3--manifold can be easily seen to be equivalent to the standard definition (see Juh\'asz \cite{juhasz}).
-A connected balanced sutured manifold is a compact oriented 3--manifold with boundary $Y$ such that $Y$ can be equipped with a broken fibration $f:Y \to [0,1]$ whose fibers are surfaces with non-empty boundary and $f^{-1}(0)$ and $f^{-1}(1)$ are homeomorphic surfaces such that each connected component has exactly one boundary component (balanced condition).
-We can always arrange that $f^{-1}(1/2) = \Sigma_{\text{max}}$ is the highest genus fibre which is connected and as one travels from $1/2$ to $0$ one attaches two handles along $\beta_1,\ldots,\beta_{g-k}$ and as one travels from $1/2$ to $1$ one attaches two handles along $\alpha_1,\ldots,\alpha_{g-k}$ which are realized as vanishing cycles of $f$ on $\Sigma_{\text{max}}$.
-The balanced condition translates to the condition that the set of $\alpha$ curves and respectively the set of $\beta$ curves are linearly independent in $H_1(\Sigma_{\text{max}})$.
-The sutures $s(\gamma)$ of $Y$ correspond to the boundary components of $\del \Sigma_{\text{max}}$ and the annular neighborhoods $A(\gamma)$ of $Y$ are obtained from $s(\gamma)$ by flowing using the gradient flow of $f$ along $[0,1]$ with respect to a metric such that the gradient vector field of $f$ preserves the boundary of $Y$.
+Juh\'asz introduced an extension of Heegaard Floer homology to ``balanced sutured 3--manifolds''.
+(See \cite{juhasz} for the definition).
+A connected balanced sutured manifold $Y$ is a compact oriented 3--manifold with boundary $Y$ and it can be equipped with a broken fibration $f:Y \to [0,1]$ whose fibers are surfaces with non-empty boundary and $f^{-1}(0)$ and $f^{-1}(1)$ are homeomorphic surfaces such that each connected component has exactly one boundary component (balanced condition).
+We can always arrange that $f^{-1}(1/2) = \Sigma$ is the highest genus fibre which is connected and as one travels from $1/2$ to $0$ one attaches two handles along $\beta_1,\ldots,\beta_m$ and as one travels from $1/2$ to $1$ one attaches two handles along $\alpha_1,\ldots,\alpha_m$ which are realized as vanishing cycles of $f$ on $\Sigma$.
+The balanced condition translates to the condition that the set of $\alpha$ curves and respectively the set of $\beta$ curves are linearly independent in $H_1(\Sigma)$.
+The sutures $s(\gamma)$ of $Y$ correspond to the boundary components of $\del \Sigma$ and the annular neighborhoods $A(\gamma)$ of $Y$ are obtained from $s(\gamma)$ by flowing using the gradient flow of $f$ along $[0,1]$ with respect to a metric such that the gradient vector field of $f$ preserves the boundary of $Y$.

 In \cite{juhasz}, Juh\'asz constructs a variant of Heegaard Floer homology for sutured $3$--manifolds.
-This is simply, the Lagrangian Floer homology group $HF(\sym^{g-k}(\Sigma_{\text{max}}), \alpha_1\times\ldots\times\alpha_{g-k}, \beta_1\times\ldots\times\beta_{g-k})$ where the projections of the holomorphic curves contributing to the differential on $\Sigma_{\text{max}}$ are required to stay away from the boundary of $\Sigma_{\text{max}}$.
+This is simply, the Lagrangian Floer homology group $HF(\sym^{m}(\Sigma), \alpha_1\times\ldots\times\alpha_m, \beta_1\times\ldots\times\beta_m)$ where the projections of the holomorphic curves contributing to the differential on $\Sigma_m$ are required to stay away from the boundary of $\Sigma_m$.